magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 which explains us why we received the `Page not found` page: our server
-does not know anything about the `/shopping` URL requested by the
+does not know anything about the `localhost:3000/shopping` URI requested
-`Calculate` button.
+by the `Calculate` button.

 Furthermore, by setting the `method` attribute of the `form` to `POST`
 and the `type` attribute of the `calc` input to `submit`, we are asking
-the browser to send a POST request with the `"/shopping"` URL whenever
+the browser to send a POST request with the `localhost:3000/shopping`
-the user clicks the Calculate button.
+URI whenever the user clicks the Calculate button.

 ### A kind of TDD

-By modifying the `shopping.html` and disabling the JavaScript from the
+By modifying the `shopping.html` file and disabling the JavaScript from
-browser, we have just exercized a kind of TDD (Test Driver
+the browser, we have just exercized a kind of TDD (Test Driver
 Development).

-The first step is now to fix the failure we just met.
-Add a fictional
+The first step is now to fix the failure we just met by adding a
-route to the [compojure][7] `defroutes` macro.
+fictional route to the [compojure][7] `defroutes` macro.

 Open the `src/clj/modern_cljs/core.clj` file and add the "/shopping"
 POST route as follows.